Quality Timber Homes from 1880 Cottage Company

 Q: Will 1880 assist with the council building consent process?

 A: Yes.
 1880 Cottage Company supplies everything you need to secure a building consent.
-We can provide in-house skilled consulting services with a qualified compliance expert.
 We are happy to answer questions and supply the required information to ensure you achieve the desired outcome.
 We understand the district plan rule with all regional authorities and will smooth the process of resource consents through to building consent.
 This is a consultancy service we provide with qualified personnel.

 Q: What do you supply with your kitset homes?